 - Too plain of a yard, not interesting

-- Trash in the yard and overfilled trash cans
+- The trash in the yard and overfilled trash cans

 As you can tell, many of those things mentioned are simply exterior upkeep.
 Fixing them will help you make a great impression when you’re trying to sell your home.
 With our busy lives, it’s easy to get distracted.
 However, if you make improvements to your home’s exterior, buyers will take notice.